Use universal links to link to content within your app and share data securely.

 UIKit apps can communicate through universal links.
 Supporting universal links allows other apps to send small amounts of data directly to your app without using a third-party server.

 Define the parameters that your app handles within the URL query string.
-For example, a photo library app might specify parameters that includes the name of an album and the index of a photo to display.
-Examples of URLs could include the following:
+For example, a photo library app might specify parameters that include the name of an album and the index of a photo to display.

 Other apps craft URLs based on your domain, path, and parameters, and ask your app to open them by calling the